How many classes are offered to the student per week?

 How many classes per week should I attend?

-Do I have to be fit and athletic to start Taekwondo?
+Do I have to be fit to start Taekwondo?

-How long does it take to become proficient enough in Taekwondo and how many years do I have to train to become a Black Belt?
+How long does it take to become a become a Black Belt?

 If I’ve trained in another martial art or at another Taekwondo studio, do I have to start over as a white belt?

-No. We will recognize your rank, if you trained at a USAT/WTF certified school.
-You will keep your current rank while you learn our curriculum up to your rank.
-You then continue to advance when you’re proficient enough to do so.
+We recognize your rank, if you trained at a USAT/WTF certified school.
+You will keep your current belt while learning our curriculum up to your previous rank.

 Do I have to compete in tournaments?